Neilgibson26/Nessus-Metasploitable2-Assessment/VULNERABILITIES.md

 - **Severity**: Critical
 - **Affected Service**: IRC (Internet Relay Chat)
 - **Affected Port**: N/A
 - **Description**: Version of UnrealIRC was downloaded from a mirror site.
-This version contains a Trojan Horse which can be used by an attacker to execute abritrary code from a remote machine
+This version contains a Trojan Horse which can be used by an attacker to execute arbitrary code from a remote machine
 - **Suggested Fix**:
   - Uninstall UnrealIRC and verify the MD5/SHA before redownloading it from the official website.